How does PETRO-CLEAR for hydrocarbons and bioaugmentation differ from natural weathering?

 Pathways can be influenced by further adjusting volumes of bio-nutrients.
 Variations in the signature will be evident while targeting can be achieved with this method.

-Will the Eco-Impact for hydrocarbons need to be exposed to oxygen?
+Will the PETRO-CLEAR for hydrocarbons need to be exposed to oxygen?

 Oxygen is the key.
 Four pounds of oxygen are required for one pound of hydrocarbon to be remediated.
 Much of this requirement will come from the atmosphere.